When it comes to how to plan writing a story, there are many paths we can follow. But for some of us, those doors may seem unappealing altogether.

 Thanks for checking out this guide on how to plan writing a story.
 I hope you’ve found it useful.
 If you’ve got any questions at all, don’t hesitate to join our online writing group or drop me an email via my contact page.

-Here are some other guides you may find useful:
+Here are some other writing tips and guides you may find useful: